bpdot/wekaSample/README.md

 Weka is a famous machine learning library in Java.

-This repository will show how to run several algorithms on one dataset.
+This repository will show how to run several algorithms on one dataset through weka.

 Ouput of Test.java: